 Pallas Athena is the visual communication research and design practice of Sara Duell.

-I explore feminist theory, educational material, and norm-creative
+I explore feminist theory, visual literacy, and norm-creative strategies through design and writing.

 Myth is a Logic too is an ongoing series of satirical posters exploring western society’s aversion to color,